 When you are being bullied, it is highly important that you set a boundary on their actions.
 If not, their actions will only get worse as time passes by.
 There is also a possibility that the bully is not aware that their actions are stressing you.
 One of the best ways to deal with this is to confront the bully.
 It is the perfect way to make them realise their behaviour and revisit some of their actions.
 You should also warn them that if they continue with their abusive behaviour in your workplace, you will report them to your supervisor.
 In case you see him retaliating or being defensive with their actions, it is time to file a report against them.

-Be Aware About the Policy of Your Organisation
+3 Be Aware About The Policy Of Your Organisation

 Finally, you need to be prepared to handle this.
-It is possible that the organisation may not take your report seriously especially if the bully is someone who holds authority and power.
-You may also consider other options that you can take if the organisation failed to address your problem such as looking for further employment either via a flat fee recruitment agency or using one of the many online job sites.
+It is possible that the organisation may not take your report seriously, especially if the bully is someone who holds authority and power.
+You may also consider other options that you can take if the organisation fails to address your problem, such as looking for further employment either via a flat fee recruitment agency or using one of the many online job boards.